vjeantet/bitfan/README.md

-# supported inputs, filters and outputs
+# Supported inputs, filters and outputs in config file
 can be found here : https://github.com/veino/processors

 ## input